pedrolocosta/problems_solved_with_ML/README.md

-# problems_solved_with_data_science
+# small problems solved with Machine Learning
-portfolio of data science and machine learning projects
+Portfolio of data science and machine learning projects